cmcnorgan/cmcnorgan/README.md

 - 👋 Hi, my name is Chris McNorgan
 - I'm a faculty member in the Department of Psychology at the University at Buffalo
+- I run the Computational Cognitive Neuroscience Lab, where I marry machine learning and functional neuroimaging to analyze brain networks underlying cognitive processing
-- 🌱 I’m currently learning Python as I go
+- I’m currently learning Python as I go
 - 📫 I can be reached at cpmcnorg@buffalo.edu

 <!---